-By Elizabeth LaScala, PhD youngest daughter, Angela, announced in a distraught voice, "It didn't happened, Mom.
-I didn't feel any of the colleges we visited was 'the tunities for productive discussions right fit.'
-What am I going to do about how to actively help our stunow?"
-She had been offered admission to a few fine US colleges and like national ranking, campus size universities and was uncertain where and region of the country and focus she wanted to attend.
+About a year and a half ago my youngest daughter, Angela, announced in a distraught voice, "It didn't happened, Mom.
+I didn't feel any of the colleges we visited was 'the right fit.'
+What am I going to do now?"
+She had been offered admission to a few fine US colleges and universities and was uncertain where she wanted to attend.
 Well-intentioned others assured her that she need not fret...just go and visit the colleges that accepted her, and she would 'just know'-in fact, in all likelihood she would 'know' the minute she set foot on campus.
 We had just completed visits to these colleges and Angela was disappointed that the magic had not happened.
-She was terribly discouraged, and nearly convinced that there was something wrong with her for not recognizing her 'best fit' school. the whole notion of 'college fit.' studying under large oak trees on them would help. manicured lawns; other photos depict students engaged in sports in gleaming athletic facilities complete with climbing walls, or lounging in new and spacious dorms.
+She was terribly discouraged, and nearly convinced that there was something wrong with her for not recognizing her 'best fit' school.

+That's when I started to rethink the whole notion of 'college fit.'
+Clearly, colleges have latched on to the concept of 'the right fit' like no other and drench our high school students with glossy guidebooks filled with colorful photos of attractive students holding test tubes in labs or studying under large oak trees on manicured lawns; other photos depict students engaged in sports in gleaming athletic facilities complete with climbing walls, or lounging in new and spacious dorms.
 Many colleges will assure students that their campus is not too big and not too small; that it is, in fact, 'just right'- as was Goldilocks's porridge in the famous children's tale.
-As a college advisor, I am trained to guide students toward discovering colleges that are the best match for them.
-Yet I find the statement 'finding the right fit' to be overused-sort